Who can enter the Broadcom® MASTERS®?

 Students in 6th, 7th or 8th grade interested in participating must first complete a science fair project and compete in an Society affiliate fair.
 Most fairs take place between January and April.
 Go to the Find a Society Affiliated Fair to find the affiliated fair in your area.

 How do I get the online application?

-The 2016 application is now closed.
+The 2017 application is now open!
 When students are nominated through a Society Affiliated Fair, they will receive a Broadcom MASTERS nominee packet that will include the official entry rules and a log in ID and password to provide them with access to the online application system.
 If you have been nominated and do not have this login information, contact your fair director or email us at email@example.com.

 Can students who have completed team research enter Broadcom MASTERS?

 Yes, but each student must submit an individual application.
 The application requires students to answer questions independently, as the project description only covers a portion of the application, and our judges want to distinguish how each student contributed to the project.
 A significant portion of the application addresses STEM topics other than the project.
 It is possible that only one team member could become one of the top 300 Broadcom MASTERS or a finalist.
 A student from a team may enter even if his/her teammate does not.